yrsegal/rejuvenation-modpack/README.md

   Expand the "Find" functionality of Pokémon boxes, and make Pokéballs visible from the box.
 - CleanerPrismPower.rb
   Makes a Rejuvenation-exclusive ability cleaner.
-- ComplexShops.rb (not yet complete) (depends on 0000.injection.rb, 0000.complexmart.rb)
+- ComplexShops.rb (depends on 0000.injection.rb, 0000.complexmart.rb)
-  Turns Cairo, ~~Doxie, Coin shops, AP shops, and Move Tutors~~ into a shop interface, so you don't need to remember which crests or moves you've purchased.
+  Turns Cairo, Doxie, Coin shops, AP shops, and Move Tutors into a shop interface, so you don't need to remember which crests or moves you've purchased.
 - DeleteEndWaits.rb (depends on 0000.injection.rb)
   Generally remove end-of-message waits, whichcan cause you to accidentally select an option when you didn't mean to.
 - FLHUDStatus.rb